Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Turning Screw-Ups into Wins

-After those moments of frustration, I learned to embrace the .
+After those moments of frustration, I learned to the imperfections.
 I started mixing up my projects.
 One weekend, I’d build simple picture frames.
 Another weekend?
-A rustic coffee table made from reclaimed wood that I’d gone and pulled from a neighbor’s old deck.
+A rustic coffee table made from that I’d gone and pulled from a neighbor’s old deck.

 And guess what?
 Every single piece has a story now.
 The coffee table has a notch from a clumsy sanding mission, but it reminds me of that electric sander saga.
 I started to see the beauty in the process, rather than just the product.